ArGilfea/TRU-IMP/ReadMe.md

 depending on the position of the sliders "Segm" and "Segm.Errors".
 If both are -1, it will show the voxel of the leftern sliders;
 otherwise, it will show the curves for the sliders not equal to -1.
+* TAC Slice: Shows the TAC slices in the bottom row of images.
 * Dice:
 This will show the Dice coefficients for all segmentations, if they have been computed.